Integrated Undergraduate-Graduate (IUG) Degree Programs

 - In the semester in which the undergraduate degree requirements will be completed, IUG students must apply to graduate, and the undergraduate degree should be conferred at the next appropriate Commencement.

-- As many as 12 of the credits required for the master's degree may be applied to both undergraduate and graduate degree program requirements (“double-counted”).
+- Up to 40% of the credits required for the master's degree may be applied to both undergraduate and graduate degree program requirements (“double-counted”), truncating fractions (i.e. rounding down to the nearest whole number), up to a maximum of 15 credits.

 - Course work counted toward both undergraduate and graduate degree requirements cannot be independent study (596/896 Individual Studies or other independent study course).